noidexe/Enjin-Coin-Documentation/docs/minting-tokens.md

 The tokenization and management of virtual items is the core function of the Enjin Platform.

-# Using GraphQL

-## Creating an Item
+## Creating a Token Template

-Creating an item is like creating a template that you will use to mint your items.
+A token template contains the core, immutable token data that will be committed to the blockchain.

 To create an item, you will need to make a request with the desired item properties.
 Here is an example: